(CHINA from MAO to DENG – continued)

 "It matters not whether the cat is black or white, as long as it catches mice."
 Deng Xiaoping

 Deng Xiaoping was one of the old revolutionary fighters and a survivor of the legendary Long March.
-And, having long been among the top leaders and an ally of Zhou Enlai, he still had a lot of respect in the Party.
+Having long been among the top leaders and an ally of Zhou Enlai, he still had a lot of respect in the Party.
 In 1977 he returned to the upper ranks of the Party, and by late 1978, as Hua Guofeng was fading politically, Deng became the Party's "paramount leader" while holding the relatively modest post of Vice Premier.

 Jiang Qing on trial